Long Gone Day - Part One

 “It doesn’t matter.
 He is mine.
 I made a promise.”

 Just then Terrant returned back to them.
-His stopped a few feet from where Gwen sat on the ground with Michael’s head still in her lap, and then crossed his strong arms and slowly approached.
+He stopped a few feet from where Gwen sat on the ground, Michael’s head still in her lap.

 “Gwen, what did you do?” he asked as if catching a child who had just broken something expensive.